ukhsa-collaboration/ntbs_Beta/ntbs-service/README.md

 ## Testing

 We are using the [xunit](https://xunit.net/) frameworkTo run unit tests.
-To run tests, cd into the ntbs-service-tests project and run "dotnet test".
+To run tests, cd into the ntbs-service-unit-tests project and run "dotnet test".

 ## Database migrations